Ayauhcihuatl

 Ayauhcihuatl was a Queen of Tenochtitlan.

 Biography

 Ayauhcihuatl was born as a princess of Azcapotzalco.
 She was a daughter of King Tezozomoc and sister of Kings Aculnahuacatl Tzaqualcatl, Quaquapitzahuac, Epcoatl, Tzihuactlayahuallohuatzin and Maxtla.
 She was sent to Tenochtitlan with many attendants and was very well received.
-She married a king of Tenochtitlan, Huitzilihuitl, and she bore him his successor Chimalpopoca.
+She married a king of Tenochtitlan, Huitzilihuitl, and they had a child, and his successor, Chimalpopoca.
 Ayauhcihuatl and her son later visited her father.